stephenkyang/tp/docs/team/stephenkyang.md

 #### Contributions to team-based tasks

-1. I took initative in assigning myself issues that did not pertain to my specific portion of the project to finish the project by deadline.
+1. I took initiative in assigning myself issues that did not pertain to my specific portion of the project to finish the project by deadline.
 2. I created issues in the Github repo for problems that I saw.